Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 and

 In the external classical field approximation, the heavy nuclei are assumed to travel at constant velocities in straight-line trajectories.
-The photons coherently emitted by the highly Lorentz-contracted fields are quasi-real (effectively real with respect to all physical observables), with small virtuality limited approximately by the size of the nuclear charge distribution such that $|k^2| < (\hbar c/R_{A})^2$, where $R_{A}$ is the nuclear radius.
-The helicity-averaged fundamental cross section for the fusion of two real photons into an $l^+l^-$ pair with invariant mass $W$ and lepton mass $m$ is given by the Breit-Wheeler formula~\cite{breitCollisionTwoLight1934,brodskyTwoPhotonMechanismParticle1971a}
+The polarization-averaged fundamental cross section for the fusion of two real photons into an $l^+l^-$ pair with invariant mass $W$ and lepton mass $m$ is given by the Breit-Wheeler formula~\cite{breitCollisionTwoLight1934,brodskyTwoPhotonMechanismParticle1971a}

 The number of equivalent photons is determined by equating the energy flux of the transverse electromagnetic field of the moving highly charged ion through an infinitesimal transverse plane element with the energy flux of a photon bunch through the same transverse plane element.
 For a plane wave, the time-averaged energy flux of the field, described by the Poynting vector, is proportional to the square of the Fourier transformed electric field~\cite{jacksonClassicalElectrodynamics1975}.
 Therefore the distribution of equivalent photons from the field of one nucleus reads